Scottish Philanthropy Snippet – Elsie Bell Pettigrew

 After the death of her husband in 1908, Elsie asked the University of St Andrews whether she could donate money for the building of a natural history museum in memory of her late husband.
 This paid tribute to his expertise as an anatomy professor, his work specialising on flight in nature, and his role as the curator of the University’s natural history collection, which was subsequently moved to the new museum.

-Image: Hind leg of Diplodocus Carnegii and mosaic floor inside the Bell Pettigrew Museum
+Hind leg of Diplodocus Carnegii and mosaic floor inside the Bell Pettigrew Museum

 Her offer accepted, building began on the aptly named Bell Pettigrew Museum which opened in 1911.
 Elsie was deeply involved in carrying out the details of her donation.
 Indeed, the project appears to have been a labour of love for her.
 She took great care in ensuring best quality cabinetry were installed (ensuring they were the same as those in Harrods); designing the mosaic tiling that adorns the museum’s floors; and leaving an indelible mark by having initials of her and her husband James carved into the exterior stonework of the building.

 Described by Sir David Attenborough as ‘a spectacular reminder of how important a museum can be in the study of the natural sciences’, the Bell Pettigrew Museum is not only a rare survival of a Victorian teaching museum, but also displays examples of several extinct species.
 The museum’s collection is also of wider philanthropic interest as it contains numerous donated specimen, including the cast of the hind leg of a Diplodocus Carnegii, given to the University by the famous philanthropist Andrew Carnegie himself.
 The Bell Pettigrew Museum, which is situated in St Mary’s Quad in St Andrews, is still open to the public, and its early twentieth-century character delights visitors to this day.
-An online photosphere of the museum in its current form can be accessed by clicking here.

 Relevance for understanding philanthropy: Elsie Bell Pettigrew’s carefully-crafted donation provides an example of philanthropy not only being used to memorialise a loved one, but to ensure that their character and essence continue beyond their death.
 The museum perfectly encapsulates the personal and professional interests of the man whom it was built to remember.